 All of our Lorne Park Dental treatment rooms have been recently renovated with new equipment and cabinetry.
 Our infection control protocol follows 'Routine Practices' for all of our patients.

-- Royal College of Dental Surgeons of Ontario (RCDSO) Infection Prevention and Control in the Dental Office document guidelines are followed.
+- Royal College of Dental Surgeons of Ontario (RCDSO) Infection Prevention and Control in the Dental Office and the College of Dental Hygienists of Ontario (CDHO) Infection Prevention and Control (IPAC) Guidelines documents are followed.

-- Hard and soft surfaces such as phones, cabinetry, lights, sinks, switches and chairs are treated with an effective 0.5% hydrogen peroxide disinfectant.
+- Hard and soft surfaces such as phones, cabinetry, lights, sinks, switches and chairs are treated with an effective 0.5% hydrogen peroxide disinfectant, OPTIM 33TB.

-- Suction lines are flushed with water and water lines are run between every patient.
+- Suction lines are flushed with water.
+Water lines are run between every patient.
+Enzymatic solutions are used through our water lines daily.

-- Single use plastic barriers are used on computer keyboards, light handles, headrests, chair controls, digital x-ray sensors etc.
+- Single use plastic barriers are used on computer keyboards, computer mouse, light handles, headrests, chair controls, digital x-ray sensors, all drills, suction, air/water devices, etc.

 - Single use items such as bibs, cups, the saliva vacuum and toothpaste polishing cup are used.